Gabulhas/Gabulhas/README.md

 ## 📦 Relevant Repos

+- **[Thesis](https://github.com/Gabulhas/thesis-Consensus-Protocol-as-a-Plugin/blob/master/Tese.pdf)**: My written thesis on ways and tools to live test Blockchain Consensus Protocol.

+- **[Tezos PoW, PoA and Live Testing Tool](https://github.com/Gabulhas/Tezos-PoW-and-Testing-Tool)**: Implementation of the Proof of Work and Proof of Authority Blockchain Consensus protocols, alongside a Protocol Bootstrapper and Live Tester for Tezos Blockchain Node - a significant part of my Master Degree Research.

 - **[Arrow Distributed Directory Protocol](https://github.com/Gabulhas/Arrow-Distributed-Directory-Protocol)**: A robust implementation of the Arrow Distributed Directory Protocol enabling Queued Mutually Exclusive Access to shared objects in a Graph network.
 Also includes a live visualization of the network.
 Explore the [original article](https://cs.brown.edu/~mph/DemmerH98/disc.pdf) for a deeper understanding.

 - **[Garbage Lisp](https://github.com/Gabulhas/Garbage-Lisp)**: Discover the power of Lisp with Garbage Lisp, a Turing complete Lisp Implementation crafted in Go.

-- **[Tezos PoW, PoA and Live Testing Tool](https://github.com/Gabulhas/Tezos-PoW-and-Testing-Tool)**: Implementation of the Proof of Work and Proof of Authority consensus protocols, alongside a Protocol Bootstrapper and Live Tester for Tezos Blockchain Node - a significant part of my Master Degree Research.

 - **[Pascal Compiler](https://github.com/Gabulhas/Pascal-Compiler)**: Traverse the journey from Pascal to X86 with this compiler, coded in OCaml.